TrellixVulnTeam/swahilipython_SCMU/Lib/idlelib/README.txt

 PEP 8 says to group stdlib, 3rd-party dependencies, and package agizas.
 For idlelib, the groups are general stdlib, tkinter, and idlelib.
 Sort modules within each group, except that tkinter.ttk follows tkinter.
-Sort 'from idlelib agiza mod1' and 'from idlelib.mod2 agiza object' together by module, ignoring within module objects.
+Sort 'kutoka idlelib agiza mod1' and 'kutoka idlelib.mod2 agiza object' together by module, ignoring within module objects.
 Put 'agiza __main__' after other idlelib agizas.

-Imports only needed for testing are put not at the top but in an htest function def or "if __name__ == '__main__'" clause.
+Imports only needed for testing are put not at the top but in an htest function eleza or "ikiwa __name__ == '__main__'" clause.

-Within module agizas like "from idlelib.mod agiza class" may cause circular agizas to deadlock.
+Within module agizas like "kutoka idlelib.mod agiza class" may cause circular agizas to deadlock.
 Even without this, circular agizas may require at least one of the agizas to be delayed until a function call.